 - 1. Apply to enter the Master of Arts degree program. - Complete at least 18 semester hours of undergraduate credit in psychology and/or educational psychology, including at least three semester hours each in a statistics course and in a general experimental (laboratory) course. - 3.
 Have an undergraduate cumulative average of at least 3.00 on a 4.00 point scale (2.50 for provisional status) in all psychology and/or educational psychology courses pursued. - 4.
-Obtain a combined score of at least 950 on the combined Verbal and Quantitative sections of the Graduate Record Examination (850 for provisional status); or a score of at least 550 on the psychology subject test of the Graduate Record Examination (450 for provisional status). - 5.
+Submit a GRE score for the verbal and quantitative sections of the GRE.
+A GRE score for the psychology subject test is not required but may offset a low combined verbal and quantitative score.
+ETS has changed the GRE scoring methodology, please check with your graduate advisor for details regarding GRE score minimums required for admission. - 5.
 Supply at least three appropriate, satisfactory letters of reference. - 6.
 Satisfy all applicable University admission requirements.